luphysics/PyMODA/docs/developer-guide.md

 Command-line arguments can be specified in PyCharm configurations.

 > **Tip:** Create multiple PyCharm configurations with different `-file` and `-freq` args to easily test different datasets.

-## Error handling

-By default, PyMODA attempts to catch all exceptions on the main process and display them in a dialog instead of crashing the program.
-This can make finding issues more difficult while developing, so the `--debug` command-line argument can be used or added to PyCharm configurations to prevent this behaviour (this may not be necessary on Windows).

-## Project structure

-Many subfolders contain their own README files, describing their contents.
-When you click on a subfolder in GitHub, the README will be rendered below the file structure.

 ## Naming conventions and code style